 My upcoming Masterclass dates can be found on the Masterclasses pages of this website.
 My Strategic Internal Communication Masterclass is happening in London next week and there are a couple of places left.
 Sign up today to save your place and discover my upcoming courses.

 Not based in the UK?
 I can hold a mini session with you via Skype, check out my work with me options.
-Please note my diary is currently booked until late September 2019, so I’m taking bookings from the Autumn onwards.
-Do let me know how I can help you.

 My monthly newsletter, The Water Cooler, will hit your inboxes next week.
 If you’ve not signed up, you can do so here to receive the latest IC news via email.